 Caithness Wildlife Tours is based near the spectacular cliffs of Dunnet Head, the most northerly point on mainland Britain, and approximately twelve miles from John O’Groats, the most north easterly town on mainland Scotland.

-We offer Wildlife and Sightseeing Tours for small groups of up to six people in our luxury minibus, and can collect you from a location that suits you in Thurso if required.
+We offer Wildlife and Sightseeing Tours for small groups of up to eight people in our luxury minibus, and can collect you from a location that suits you in Thurso if required.
 We also provide high-quality binoculars and a powerful Swarovski telescope to ensure you get the most from your wildlife watching experience.

 We are flexible, willing, and able to respond to your requests with Tailor-made Tours.
 Perhaps there is something you particularly want to see, or maybe you are travelling the North Coast 500 and would just like to explore Caithness.
 Let us know!
 You can be sure we will do our best for you.

 Learn more about Caithness Wildlife Tours and what you might see on a tour with us in “Showcasing the North of Scotland“

 Kate Willis is a professional ecologist with a BSc in zoology, an MSc and PhD in aquatic ecology, and many years experience as an environmental scientist and amateur naturalist who has spent many years studying and watching wildlife in Scotland, New Zealand, Tasmania, and Spitsbergen.
 Kate is an experienced hill walker and a trained Summer Mountain Leader with a certificate in Outdoor Emergency First Aid.
 She is a a member of the Scottish Ornithologists’ Club and the Caithness Biodiversity Group.